 My research investigates the social reproduction of inequality, with a focus on the social determinants of health and diet.
-In addition, I conduct research on gender, family, poverty, social movements, and activism.
+I also conduct research on gender, family, poverty, social movements, and activism.

-Book Project: The Taste of Inequality: Food and the Reproduction Class in America
+Book Project: The Taste of Inequality: Food and the Reproduction of Class in America

 Growing inequality manifests in what individuals eat.
 Indeed, significant dietary disparities in the United States follow a socioeconomic gradient.
 Scholars commonly account for these dietary disparities using structural explanations that highlight differences in people's access to healthy food.
 But eating is about much more than physically nourishment: food connects, motivates, and offers emotional fulfilment in ways that transcend its health value.
 Leveraging in-depth interviews with 160 parents and adolescents and over 100 hours of participant observations with families across socioeconomic status, my dissertation shows how the symbolic, emotional and morally imbued meanings of food help drive dietary disparities.

 Swethaa Ballakrishnen, Priya Fielding-Singh, and Devon Magliozzi.
 2018.
 “Intentional Invisibility: Professional Women and the Navigation of Workplace Constraints."
 Sociological Perspectives.

 Jennifer Wang and Priya Fielding-Singh.
 2018.
 "How Food Rules at Home Influence Independent Adolescent Food Choices."
 Journal of Adolescent Health.